What Is MTTD?

 Cut Recovery Time With StackState and Topology-Powered Observability

-StackState's topology-powered observability solution helps organizations consolidate their monitoring systems data, visualize their entire IT environment in a single topology view, enhance IT observability and identify root cause faster than ever before.
+StackState's full-stack observability solution helps organizations consolidate their monitoring systems data, visualize their entire IT environment in a single topology view, enhance IT observability and identify root cause faster than ever before.
 With real-time observability, the time it takes to discover a failure is cut down because admins and other stakeholders can see alerts from all segments of the stack and immediately pinpoint the root cause.
 This results in better MTTD numbers and greater resiliency.

 The same is true for StackState’s impact on MTTR.
 A true recovery can’t happen unless you first identify the root cause.
 Otherwise, you may be slapping a Band-Aid on a cut that’s deeper than you realize.
 Because StackState has a complete understanding of the IT environment, its relationships, dependencies and the changes taking place within it, when a problem arises, the system can immediately pinpoint what changed and the associated problems.
 No more hunting for the cause, no more "blame games" of "guilty until proven innocent" and fewer war rooms.
 This is supported by our time-traveling topology, which allows you to zoom back in time to the precise moment something changed that perpetuated anomalies or caused incidents.